Khan Shaykhun: Syrian Civil War

 During the Syrian Civil War, the town initially fell under control of the Syrian opposition, and later, in 2014 fell to Jabhat al-Nusra.
-In 2017, Deutsche Welle reported: "Idlib province, where Khan Sheikhun is located, is mostly controlled by the Tahrir al-Sham alliance, which is dominated by the Fateh al-Sham Front, formerly known as the al-Qaeda-affiliated al-Nusra Front."
+In 2017, Deutsche Welle reported: "Idlib province, where Khan Sheikhun is located, is mostly controlled by the Tahrir al-Sham alliance, which is dominated by Jabhat Fateh al-Sham, formerly known as the al-Qaeda-affiliated al-Nusra Front."

 On 4 April 2017, the town came under a heavy air attack, using chemical weapons.
 92 people were killed and several hundred injured.
 After a few months of relative calm, the town was bombed again in September 2017 by Russian jets.
 Jets believed to belong to the Russian Air Force destroyed the town's power plant, which feeds northern Hama and southern Idlib.
 The al-Rahma clinic was also struck.

 On 27 February 2018, pro-government media reported that Tahrir al-Sham withdrew from the city of Khan Shaykhun, and was expelled from western Aleppo by other rebel groups.
 In mid-April 2018, pro-opposition media reported that Tahrir al-Sham once again seized the town, which had been devoid of rebel military presence.
 In August 2018, the town again came under aerial bombardment by pro-government forces.
 By 2019, almost all of the town's residents had abandoned it.

 On 19 August 2019, the Syrian Army was reported to have taken control of the city's eastern and northern districts.
-The next day, the Syrian Observatory for Human Rights reported that rebel and Islamic factions and jihadi groups withdrew from Khan Shaykhun completely.
+The next day, the Syrian Observatory for Human Rights reported that rebel and Islamist factions and jihadist groups withdrew from Khan Shaykhun completely.
 On 21 August 2019, the Syrian Army fully secured the town after capturing the strategic hill of Tell al-Tara and Al-Khazanat Camp in southern Idlib.

-On 29 November 2024, the city was recaptured by Tahrir al-Sham.
+On 29 November 2024, the city was recaptured by the Syrian Salvation Government led by Tahrir al-Sham.